Karl Smesko: IPFW (1999–2001)

+FGCU (2002–2024)

 Smesko's success didn't go unnoticed.
 FGCU approached him about becoming the head of the women's basketball program.
 At the time, the school did not have a basketball program.
 The school had only been founded in 1991, with classes not having started until 1997, and not only had no team, it had no real athletic facilities.
 The plans at the time were to start as an NAIA program, while applying for NCAA Division II status.
 Despite the challenges, Smesko accepted the position, and spent the next year working out of the school's trailer to build a program from scratch.
 He persuaded players to come to the school, even though the first workout would take place on asphalt outdoor courts, while the school built an indoor facility.

 In his first game, his team won by 17 points.
 By the time the season ended, they had but a single loss for a record of 30–1.
 The team continued to excel, amassing a record of 132–21 as a DII team.
 In 2007, FGCU applied to become a Division I school, as part of the Atlantic Sun Conference, now known as the ASUN Conference.
 The Eagles have competed in that conference ever since, finishing first or second in the conference every year.
-In 2011, they completed the transition to full Division I status, and eligibility for post season tournaments.
+In 2011, they completed the transition to full Division I status, and eligibility for postseason tournaments.
 Under his leadership, FGCU has made the Division I NCAA Tournament seven times, in 2012, 2014, 2015, 2017, 2018, 2019, 2021, and 2022, pulling first round upsets in 2015 and 2018.

+FGCU is one of only two Division I women's basketball teams, along with UConn, to win 25 or more games each of the last 14 seasons.

+Atlanta Dream (2025–present)

+On November 13, 2024, Smesko was named the head coach of the WNBA’s Atlanta Dream.